-- (1) If OIT has knowledge of a pending legal proceeding, the OSRC may not review the disposition until the legal proceeding is completed. - (2) If OIT has knowledge of a pending legal proceeding, OIT must prepare and deliver a notice of legal proceeding within 30 calendar days after receipt of a request for review informing the person or CCP that the Department may not review the substantiation until the legal proceeding is completed and may not take further action on the request. - (3) If the completed legal proceeding results in a legal finding consistent with the OIT substantiation, the Department may not conduct a review.
-In that case, OIT shall provide a notice of legal finding to the person or CCP. - (4) If the completed legal proceeding results in a legal finding which is inconsistent with the OIT substantiation, the person or CCP may, at the conclusion of the legal proceeding, re-submit a request for review within 30 calendar days from the date of resolution of legal proceeding.
+(1) If OIT has knowledge of a pending legal proceeding, the OSRC will not review the disposition until the legal proceeding is completed.

+(2) If OIT has knowledge of a pending legal proceeding, OIT must prepare and deliver a notice of legal proceeding within 30 calendar days after receipt of a request for review informing the person that the Department will not review the substantiation until the legal proceeding is completed and will take no further action on the request.

+(3) If the completed legal proceeding results in a legal finding consistent with the OIT substantiation, the Department may not conduct a review.
+In that case, OIT will provide a notice of legal finding to the person.

+(4) If the completed legal proceeding results in a legal finding which is not consistent with the OIT substantiation, the person may, at the conclusion of the legal proceeding, re-submit a request for review within 30 calendar days from the date of resolution of legal proceeding.
-Stat.
-Auth.: ORS 409.050 & 418.005 Stats.
-Implemented: ORS 418.005

-Hist.: DHSD 12-2007(Temp), f. & cert. ef.12-3-07 thru 5-30-08; DHSD 4-2008, f. & cert. ef.
-5-30-08; DHSD 5-2010, f.
-6-30-10, cert. ef.
-7-1-10
+Stats.
+Implemented: ORS 418.005 Hist.: DHSD 12-2007(Temp), f. & cert. ef.12-3-07 thru 5-30-08; DHSD 4-2008, f. & cert. ef.
+5-30-08